bjbeasley/emergent-project/README.md

 It features turn-based tactical battles and traversal around a procedurally generated overworld.
  - The worlds are generated using my own library (EmpiresCore), which I originally developed for a separate project.
- - All character portraits are also procedural
+ - All character portraits are also procedural.
  - You control a party of fighters fleeing your homes as a mysterious sickness spreads across the world.
  - Survive as long as you can, recruit new allies and find new weapons to defend yourself.
  - The number of events, items and location types is somewhat limited, but there is enough variety to demonstrate some of the game's core ideas.